katleyq/biodiversity-assessment-arizona/README.md

 **Repository Structure**:

-This repository contains Jupyter notebooks that will help This repository has the following structure:
+This repository contains Jupyter notebooks that will demonstrate how to analyze BII data to see how biversity has changed in Phoenix, Arizona from 2017 to 2020.

+This repository has the following structure:

 ```